Learning to crawl: Benefits and limits of centralized vs distributed control: Introduction

-We draw inspiration from these natural crawlers and focus on a toy model to ask what are the pros and cons of centralization \emph{vs} distribution.
+{ Here we focus on adhesion-driven crawling:} we draw inspiration from {octopus} and focus on a toy model to ask what are the pros and cons of centralization \emph{vs} distribution.
 The crawler is modeled as a collection of suckers distributed along a straight line and connected by springs, and endowed with a rudimentary form of proprioception (extension \emph{vs} elongation of the springs) and a rudimentary form of control of the suckers (adhere \emph{vs} not adhere).
 Contraction of the springs is not controlled by the crawler but rather follows a stereotyped wave established by a central pattern generator (CPG).
-If suckers were to adhere at random times, the crawler center of mass would be unable to move on average: is it possible to learn a pattern of adhesion that enables net translocation?
+If suckers were to adhere at random times, the crawler center of mass would be unable to move on average: is it possible to learn a pattern of adhesion that enables net translocation, {purely from trial and error? \\

+Learning is an underexplored aspect of crawling that is relevant to develop robotic crawlers in unpredictable environments, for example on irregular terrain or under other environmental perturbations.
+In these cases, programming the robot to crawl is unfeasible and learning from trial and error becomes a viable option. \\ }